dhrutip/Gem/README.md

 ### Description
 A travel app to discover hidden gems--destinations, eats, and experiences unique to locations, but often not found on your typical top 10 attractions lists.
 Curated by locals, Gem is a way to travel authentically--seeing, living, and embracing the culture of a destination as if you were part of the community itself.

-To view my project plan and stay updated on my progress, check out this [Notion](https://www.notion.so/gem-4475f976cb8e46f5bfdcfed954a1472b)!
+To view my (constantly updating) project plan and follow my progress, check out this [Notion](https://www.notion.so/gem-4475f976cb8e46f5bfdcfed954a1472b)!

 ### App Evaluation
 - **Category:** Travel